KatherLab/LLMAIx/README.md

     mlock: true
     server_slots: 1 # How many requests should be processed in parallel.
 Please note: The size of each slot is kv_cache_size / server_slots!
     seed: 42 # Random initialization
-    n_gpu_layers: 33 # How many layers to offload to the GPU, fastest if all are offloaded
+    n_gpu_layers: 200 # How many layers to offload to the GPU.
+You should always try to offload all! e.g. 33 for Llama 3.1 8B or 82 for Llama 3.1 70B.
+Can be set to e.g. 200 to make sure all layers are offloaded for (almost) all models.
 ```

 ## Run with Docker